-In 1869 Dr Smith relocated to Melbourne.
-His younger brother, Charles, also a surgeon, moved from London to Adelaide around the same time.
+In 1869, Dr Smith relocated to Melbourne.
+His younger brother, Charles, also a surgeon, moved from London around the same time.
 Dr William Smith registered at the Medical Board in Melbourne and found employment as demonstrator of anatomy at The University of Melbourne, and as curator of the pathological museum at The Melbourne Hospital.

 In 1870, Dr Smith established a children’s clinic in central Melbourne.
 Unfortunately the clinic’s location was of ill-repute and less-than-ideal for the care of children.
 In the same year, Dr Smith partnered with Dr John Singleton to relocate the clinic to 39 Stephen Street (now Exhibition Street) and establish the first hospital for children in Victoria.
 A committee quickly assumed management of The Children’s Hospital and rules were established, two of which aimed to prevent the spread of infectious diseases.
 Dr Smith was Attending Surgeon and Honorary Secretary until he resigned in 1871 and moved to a general practice in Casterton.
 The committee honoured Dr Smith by voting him a life governor of the hospital.